LTOssian/test-Markets/README.md

   - `npm install`
   - `npm run start` (will run on port 3000)

-*If you use Postman the* yourban_tt.json *file will import directly the endpoints to test, otherwise you can still read it as documentation*
+*If you use Postman the* yourban_tt.json *file will import directly the endpoints to test, otherwise you can still read it as documentation along with the code*

 ## Journal :